golemfactory/golem-docs/src/pages/docs/degen/index.md

 The standard quickstart example has been altered with the following modifications:

-- acceptablePrice filter sets the upper price limit for providers.
+- payment: {
-- The verifiedProviders filter is specifically designed to connect with the most trustworthy and reliable providers in the network.
-This feature is particularly beneficial during events like hackathons, where it's essential to focus on coding without unnecessary interruptions.
-By selecting only the most reliable providers, you significantly reduce the likelihood of encountering network-related issues or disruptions that could arise from less dependable providers, thus streamlining your development and troubleshooting process.
+  network: 'goerli', driver: 'erc20',
-- payment: { network: 'polygon' } indicates that we would like to run the task on the mainnet.
+  }, indicates that we would like to run the task on the `testnet`.

 {% alert level="info" %}